MrFriendCS/MrFriendCS.github.io/README.md

  2. The value to the right of the assignment operator
  3. The variable name to the left of the assignment operator

-The value is assigned to the variable.
+The value is assigned to (stored in) the variable.
 The value *might* need to be calculated first before being assigned.

 ``` python
 myInteger = 5